passwall/passwall-server/README.md

 ## Security
 PassWall uses The Advanced Encryption Standard (AES) encryption algorithm with Galois/Counter Mode (GCM) symmetric-key cryptographic mode.
 Passwords encrypted with AES can only be decrypted with the passphrase defined in the **config.yml** file.

+Endpoints are protected with security middlewares which protects server against attacks like XSS.

+Against SQL injection, PassWall uses Gorm package to handle database queries which clears all queries.

 ## Environment Variables
 These environment variables are accepted: